Guides - Configure rDNS (Reverse DNS) on a Compute Instance

 Determine the Domain Name to Use for rDNS

-First, you need to decide what FQDN (full qualified domain name) to use as your rDNS value.
+First, decide the FQDN (full qualified domain name) you wish to use as your rDNS value.
 The structure of an FQDN is

 [subdomain].[domain].[tld].
 For instance, this could be